 These twins are 5 years old.
-They lost both parents to covid-19.
+They lost both parents to COVID-19.

 At the height of the second coronavirus wave, people were so afraid to step outside that it was as if something poisonous was in the air, Subhash said.
 “There was that kind of fear in people’s hearts,” he said.
 No matter the sorrow, neighbors were unwilling to help neighbors.

 Ruhi and Mahi’s parents were not the only losses suffered by the family.
 Subhash, 45, is the youngest of seven brothers.
 (Ruhi and Mahi’s grandfather was the second eldest.)
-His eldest sister and one of her sons also died of covid this year.
+His eldest sister and one of her sons also died of COVID this year.

 Subhash makes a living selling fish and owns a printing press.
 He also is active in local politics.
 Now he is the girls’ main caregiver during the day.
 He helps them bathe and gives them breakfast.
 His wife Rekha is a laboratory technician and returns from work in the afternoon.
 The couple have two sons, 18 and 8.